DerekYang2/FluentDL/README.md

       <strong>Queue</strong>
       <ul>
         <li>Matching between all possible combinations of online sources (e.g., convert Spotify and YouTube to Deezer equivalents)</li>
+		<li>Review matches and failures and find backups from other sources</li>
         <li>Download tracks from Deezer, Qobuz, or Youtube with maximum quality</li>
         <li>Inspect downloaded track spectrogram</li>
       </ul>